 Clyde Stevenson is the land assessor for Paiute Springs and the surrounding region.
 He is assisted by his clerk, Lorelei Parish.

 There is a small cemetery beside the Paiute Springs Church.
-It is maintained by Homer Beauregarde.
-Homer is a big, big man, and a bit simple.
-He works for the Reverend Gage doing various odd jobs for the church, including cleaning up the cemetery.
-He's a gentle soul, but a bear when riled.
+It was maintained by Homer Beauregarde.
+Homer was a big, big man, and a bit simple.
+He worked for the Reverend Gage doing various odd jobs for the church, including cleaning up the cemetery.
+He was thought to be a gentle soul, but a bear when riled.
 He was revealed to be a member of the cult of Bahomet and has since left town.